la2050/archive/_organizations/impact-hub-los-angeles.md

     Virtual Reality in Blue: Linking the Next Generation Police Officers to the communities in LA.
   - 'The Digital District: A 21st Century Neighborhood of Los Angeles'
-project_titles:
-  - 'The Digital District: A 21st Century Neighborhood of Los Angeles'
-  - >-
-    Virtual Reality in Blue: Linking the Next Generation Police Officers to the communities in LA.
-project_titles_from_project_ids:
-  - >-
-    Virtual Reality in Blue: Linking the Next Generation Police Officers to the communities in LA.
 original_project_titles:
   - 'The Digital District: A 21st Century Neighborhood of Los Angeles '
   - >-